suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

-Call the function to get the total index value according to its underlying assets.
+Call the function to get the total value calculated based on the value of the index's underlying assets.

 ####  Returns

-> The total value of the index.
+> The total value calculated based on the value of the index's underlying assets.

 ####  Example code